From cancer survivor to board topnotcher

 When he learned that he was one of the topnotchers, he said it was a surreal experience given that it was a culmination of his hard work, as he wanted to be like his older cousin who was successful in the field.

-“There are a lot of people I see as role models like my cousin who is a successful ECE or my cousin who is a lawyer.
-They have specific characteristics which I want to emulate but I am a keen believer on finding my own path wherever it may take me,” he said.
+“There are a lot of people I see as role models like my cousin who is a successful electronics and communication engineer or my cousin who is a lawyer.
+They have specific characteristics which I want to emulate but I am a keen believer in finding my own path wherever it may take me,” he said.

 “It is also good to make some flashcards or find some on the internet to quiz yourself after learning a certain concept,” he said.